json-schema-org/json-schema-org.github.io/work-in-progress/index.md

 ## The Next Draft (by whatever name) Is Ready for Final Pre-Publication Review!

-The forthcoming draft is now feature-frozen and entering the final four-week feedback period before publication.
-This final review will last from May 27th to June 24th, 2019.
+The forthcoming draft is now feature-frozen and has gone through the initial four-week pre-publication review period.

-The timeline may be compressed if, after at least two weeks, there is a clear consensus that the drafts are solid and it would be best to publish sooner rather than later.

-_**UPDATE:** As of July 2nd, We are incorporating feedback from the review period._
-_There will be an update, followed by a brief period to review the update, and then_ _hopefully publication._
+_**UPDATE: July 28th, 2019** We continue to incorporate feedback and clarify sections of the new draft.
+We expect to finally publish the draft during August._

 The following sorts of feedback are particularly desired: